kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 -->

 ### Overview
-Each cluster in a ClusterSet will be assigned a unique identifier, that lives at least as long as that cluster is a member of the given ClusterSet, and is immutable for that same lifetime.
+Each cluster in a ClusterSet must be assigned a unique identifier, that lives at least as long as that cluster is a member of the given ClusterSet, and is must not be changed for that same lifetime.
 This identifier will be stored in a new cluster-scoped `ClusterProperty` CR with the well known name `cluster.clusterset.k8s.io` that may be referenced by workloads within the cluster.
 The identifier must either: